CULTURE INCORPORATED

 Culture and trust

-Identifying gaps between intent and lived experience, and supporting leaders to close them in practical, human ways.
+Identifying gaps between stated intent and lived experience – and strengthening alignment in practical, human ways.

 Leadership behaviour under pressure